Submitty/submitty.github.io/_docs/sysadmin/installation.md

 5. Setup Apache

    Note: If you don't have a SSL certificate for your server, we recommend using [Let's Encrypt](https://letsencrypt.org/) to get one.
-It's recommend that you use [certbot](https://certbot.eff.org/) to do this (and to have an HTTP configuration up).
+It's recommended that you use [certbot](https://certbot.eff.org/) to do this (and to have an HTTP configuration up).